 Pre Med college

 Pre-med college is 4 years of required basic science courses, though you do not necessarily need to major in science.
 However, choosing a science major of your interest does give you an edge in the initial years of medical school later on.
 While going through the checklist of required pre-med courses, you should also use these years to collect research experience and engage in extracurriculars.
-This will strengthen your med school application and increase your chances of getting accepted into one.
+(Valium) This will strengthen your med school application and increase your chances of getting accepted into one.

 Medical school training